Sage/carbon/src/components/icon/README.md

 import Icon from 'carbon/lib/components/icon';
 ```

-*  To render a Icon:
+*  To render an Icon:

 ```javascript
    <Icon type='arrow' />